Freeaqingme/ClueGetter/README.md

 Afterwards, all that needs to be done is update the ClueGetter config, set *enabled=true* in the bounceHandler section and give it a restart.

+This feature can be used independently from any of the other modules.
+It does not rely on having an archive of your email.

 ## License